 The Gala Committee and the Huntsville Museum of Art are proud to present:

-The 30th Annual Gala Committee and the Huntsville Museum of Art are thrilled to welcome celebrated lifestyle author and tastemaker, Frances Schultz, as the Gala Luncheon speaker on Tuesday, June 8, 2021.
+The 32nd Annual Gala Committee and the Huntsville Museum of Art are thrilled to welcome celebrated entrepreneur and tastemaker Jane Scott Hodges as the Gala Luncheon speaker on Tuesday, February 28, 2023.
+Catered by Purveyor.